Emergency Dentist – Newtown, PA

-Dental emergencies happen.
-We have offered some helpful tips below on some of the cases that happen the most often.
+When dental emergencies occur, they can be shocking and uncomfortable.
+We have offered helpful tips below on some of the cases that happen the most often.
 For serious emergencies, going to the hospital may be the best option.
 Here are some helpful tips for what to do when faced with some of the most common dental emergencies:

-Is it possible that something stuck between your teeth is causing the pain?
+It is possible that something stuck in between your teeth is causing the pain.
 We recommend that you floss and rinse thoroughly to make sure.
-If the discomfort persists, contact us right away.
-In the meantime, it’s fine to take a safe medication for the discomfort, but DON’T place it directly on the tooth or the gum tissue.
-This could cause burning.
+If the discomfort persists, you could have an infection and you should contact your dentist in Newtown.
+We may need to perform a root canal to remove infected or decayed tissue to relive your pain.
+In the meantime, it’s fine to take a safe medication for the discomfort, but don’t place it directly on the tooth or the gum tissue as it could cause burning.

 Do you still have the tooth?
 If so, rinse it carefully (taking care to leave the root and natural tissue as untouched as possible) and place it back into its original socket, holding it in place.
 If this isn’t possible, holding it in your cheek is also a viable option, as well as placing the tooth in a cup of milk.
 Time is of the essence when it comes to the possibility of reattachment, so contact our team as soon as possible.

 A lost crown or filling can be painful because it exposes the sensitive inner portion of your tooth.
 If this happens, use dental cement found at your local drug store to cover your tooth or reattach your crown.
 This will protect your tooth until you can come into our office to see your emergency dentist in Newtown for a proper restoration.